 What Is Peroneal Tendinosis?

-The peroneal tendons run on the outside of the ankle just behind the bone called the fibula.
-Peroneal tendinosis is enlargement and thickening with swelling of these tendons.
+The peroneal tendons are on the outside of the ankle just behind the bone called the fibula.
+Peroneal tendinosis is the name for the enlargement, thickening, and swelling of these tendons.
 This usually occurs with overuse, such as a repetitive activity that irritates

 the tendon over long periods of time.